Nerwo/nerwo-contracts/README.md

 `_raiseDispute(uint256 transactionID, uint256 arbitrationCost)`

 Internal function to create a dispute and associate it with a transaction.
-This function is called when both client and freelance have paid their arbitration fees.
+This function is called when both client and freelancer have paid their arbitration fees.

 ### acceptRuling